 What is a VCF File Extension

-The .vcf file extension is the format used to store vCards.
-It’s known as the virtual contact file.
+The vCard file format is standardized by the Internet Engineering Task Force (IETF) and can be easily imported and exported across different platforms and devices.
 VCF files are textual and thus human readable.
 They can be opened on text editors such as Notepad and TextEdit in Microsoft Windows and macOS.

 Files with a .vcf extension can also be sent via email.
 In Microsoft Outlook, if the recipient opens an attachment with a vCard file or virtual business card, a contact form opens displaying the contact information.